Governance Audit

 3. Technical Advisory Group

-Rationale for Inclusion: Provides specialized technical expertise and assurance on the security, feasibility, and compliance of the project's technical deliverables.
+Rationale for Inclusion: Provides specialized technical expertise and guidance on the project's technical aspects, ensuring the demonstrators are secure, functional, and aligned with industry best practices.

 Responsibilities:

-- Advise on the selection of appropriate technologies and standards.
+- Provide input on the selection of technologies and tools.

 Initial Setup Actions: